openskies-sh/mavlink-aerobridge/README.md

 1. Ensure that you have Mission Planner Installed on your PC.
 2. Please copy the `Aerobridge_Plugin.cs` file into the `C:\Program Files (x86)\Mission Planner\plugins` directory.
-3. Open Mission Planner and click `Ctrl + A` to launch the plugin.
+3. Open Mission Planner and go to the `Plan` section.
+4. Right-click on the map and you will see a Aerobridge menu, click to launch it

 ## Development